Today’s Q&A Monday explores creative habits:

 I recently listened to “Happier at Home” by researcher Gretchen Rubin in which she focuses on changing her habits one step at a time.
 She makes her decisions based on her research into the science of human behavior.

 Don’t let life get in the way of life will always be in the way.
 Learn to face the fears that keep you from acting.
 In Happier at Home, Rubin discusses how easy it is to plan and difficult it can be to act.
 If we let it be difficult.
 “It’s so easy to wish that we’d made an effort in the past so that we’d happily be enjoying the benefit now, but when now is the time when that effort must be made, as it always is, that prospect is much less inviting.”

 “The future depends on what you do today.”

-So having a habit of focus on how can I be my most creative self right now in this moment.
-We’ll imagine that after if we clean our house, do our errands, and plan our project that at that point we’ll finally have energy.
+So having a habit of focusing on how can I be my most creative self right now at this moment.
+We’ll imagine that after we clean our house, do our errands, and plan our project that at that point we’ll finally have energy.
 Of course, after that’s all done we just want to rest.
 New errands will prop up and we’ll be on a never-ending cycle.

 “You are what you do, not what you say you’ll do.”

 We tend to attend to our present.
 We trust that we will handle your needs in the future.
 This is demonstrated by a procrastination study published in Psychological Science.
 By framing future events as days instead of months or years, they helped participants perceive future events as more imminent.
 Those studied who have presented retirement in terms of days would estimate planning 4 times sooner.